 As scooters ingratiate themselves into the daily hustle and bustle of Tampa’s transportation system, risks of accidents and what can be serious injuries – including brain injuries, neck and back injuries, and broken bones – will always exist, especially when riders or others sharing the road and walkways are negligent, and fail to uphold their obligations for exerting a reasonable amount of care.

-At Givens Givens Sparks, our personal injury team has recovered millions of dollars in compensation for victims and families who have suffered damages as a result of others’ negligent or wrongful acts.
+At Robert Sparks Attorneys, our personal injury team has recovered millions of dollars in compensation for victims and families who have suffered damages as a result of others’ negligent or wrongful acts.
 For anyone involved in an accident involving a shareable e-scooter, our attorneys know the novelty of e-scooters and the new and evolving laws surrounding them could very well create challenges in victims’ fight for compensation.
 It’s why we’re readily available to help victims and their loved ones navigate their legal journeys.

 If you or someone you love need help after a preventable injury anywhere in Tampa or the surrounding areas of Florida, call (813) 336-3348 or contact us online.
-Givens Givens Sparks offers free consultations, and handles personal injury cases on contingency fees – which means there’s no fee unless we win your case.
+Robert Sparks Attorneys offers free consultations, and handles personal injury cases on contingency fees – which means there’s no fee unless we win your case.